kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/custom-policy.md

 :::tip
 Examples below only seek to illustrate the custom policies capabilities.

-The features they implement would likely not be implemented like that in practice!!
+The features themselves would likely be implemented differently in practice!!
 :::

 ### JohnnyIsBanned Policy